chew-z/itunes.vim/README.md

 You can toggle preview window with '?'.
 Or clear your search phrase with Ctrl-U (like in terminal).

-If more then one playlist matched your ```Tunes ``` search you can have multiple results (the track is part of more then one playlist).
+If more then one playlist matches your ```:Tunes ``` search you could have doubled/multiplied results (if the track belongs to more then one playlist).
+I think it is cool feature as I can finally locate where my tracks got lost.

 3) Press Enter to select and play track.

-Plugin plays selected track in context of choosen playlist.
+Plugin now plays selected track in a context of choosen playlist.
 Play queue is filled with playlist and we start playing from selected tracks.
 It clears what has been in iTunes queue before.

 4) Repeat 2) and 3) as long as you wish.

-5) Press Escape to exit fzf and **do something productive in VIM**.
+5) Press Escape to exit fzf window and **do something productive in VIM**.

 ## Why is it cool?